 System Reviews: System reviews are for firms that perform engagements under the SASs or Government Auditing Standards, examination under the SSAEs, or audits of non-SEC issuers performed pursuant to the standards of the PCAOB, in addition to reviews, compilations, or other attestation engagements.
 The peer reviewer's objectives are to obtain reasonable assurance that the reviewed firm's system of quality control for its accounting and auditing practice has been designed and complied with to provide the firm reasonable assurance of performing and reporting in conformity with the requirements of applicable professional standards in all material respects and report on the reviewed firm's system of quality control and communicate as required by the Standards for Performing and Reporting on Peer Review.
-The peer review report rating may be Pass (firm's system of quality control is adequately designed and the firm has complied with its system of quality control); Pass with deficiencies (firm has less than reasonable assurance of conformity with professional standards in one or more areas); Fail (firm's system of quality control is not adequately designed or complied with and there is little or no assurance of conforming with professional standards).
+The peer review report rating may be Pass (firm's system of quality control is adequately designed and the firm has complied with its system of quality control); Pass with deficiencies (firm has less than reasonable assurance of conformity with professional standards in one or more areas); or Fail (firm's system of quality control is not adequately designed or complied with and there is little or no assurance of conforming with professional standards).

-Engagement Reviews: Engagement reviews are for firms that only perform services under SSARS or services under the SSAEs not included in System Reviews.
-Engagement reviews focus on work performed and reports and financial statements issued on particular engagements (reviews, compilations, or agreed-upon procedures).
-The peer review report may be a rating of Pass (nothing came to the reviewer's attention that caused him or her to believe the engagements submitted for review were not performed and /or reported on in conformity with applicable professional standards in all material respects); Pass with deficiencies (nothing came to the reviewer's attention that caused him or her to believe the engagements submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects except for the deficiencies described in the report); or Fail (reviewer concludes that, as a result of the deficiencies described in the report, the engagements submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects).
-A report with a peer review rating of Fail is issued when deficiencies are evident on all of the engagements submitted for review.
+Engagement Reviews: Engagement reviews are for firms that only perform services under SSARS or services under the SSAEs other than examinations.
+Engagement reviews focus on work performed and reports and financial statements issued on particular engagements (reviews, compilations, preparations, or agreed-upon procedures).
+The peer review report may be a rating of Pass (nothing came to the reviewer's attention that caused him or her to believe the engagements submitted for review were not performed and /or reported on in conformity with applicable professional standards in all material respects); Pass with deficiencies (at least one but not all of the engagements submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects except for the deficiencies described in the report); or Fail (reviewer concludes that, all the engagements submitted for review were not performed and/or review were not performed and/or reported on in conformity and/or reported on in conformity with applicable professional standards in all material respects except for the deficiencies described in the report); or Fail (reviewer concludes that, all the engagements submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects submitted for review were not performed and/or review were not performed and/or reported on in conformity with applicable professional standards in all material respects submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects).

-See Exhibit A for a summary of results by type of peer review and report issued; Exhibit B for a summary of report deficiencies; Exhibit C for a summary of engagements not performed and/or reported on in conformity with professional standards in all material respects.
+See Exhibit A for a summary of results by type of peer review and report issued; Exhibit B for a summary of report deficiencies for system reviews; and Exhibit C for a summary of engagements not performed and/or reported on in conformity with professional standards in all material respects.